Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

+which is a particular case of Eq.~\eqref{eqn:sylvester_solution} below.
+Hence, the time required to achieve a certain fixed deviation varies logarithmically with the desired deviation size, independently of the system size.
+Again, general observables will follow the $\ell_1$ distance of the density matrix from the steady state $\rho_{ss}$, which will feature a prefactor proportional to the system size.
+As a result, the time needed for the $\ell_1$ distance to become smaller than some fixed deviation will scale logarithmically with both the desired deviation and the system size.
+Let me also mention that the finite rate $\ge \gamma^\mathrm{in}$ amounts to a finite gap in the gap of the Liouvillian, which would act to protect the system from perturbations (in analogy to the excitation gap in the equilibrium case \cite{hasan10,qi11,bernevig}).

 It should also be noted that one may create a similar state without invoking the incoming Lindbladian~(\ref{eqn:lin}).
 Instead one may start from a completely filled initial state and apply the outgoing Lindbladian~(\ref{eqn:lout}) for a finite time $\sim (\gamma^\mathrm{out}_{1,\mathrm{max}} \gamma^\mathrm{out}_{2,\mathrm{min}})^{-1/2}$.
-The resulting simplification of the setup should be weighted, however, against the lack of stabilization of the state after its creation.
+The resulting simplification of the setup should be weighted, however, against the non-uniqueness of the steady state, and thus the lack of stabilization of the state after its creation.